HFB19/BESS_final/README.md

 8. Calculates the profit, import, export, and net power values for each day of the simulation.
 9. Outputs the final results, including the total profit value and various arrays for analysis.

-## Integrated top_level_model.m

-This code is the top level model for all demand ,supply , and battery model.
-It is an integration of the whole system